Code-4-Community/learning-resources/docs/week-3.md

 export default LuckyNum;
 ```
-Our component is now reuseable!!
-We now can use it on Doug's profile like so.
+Our component is now reusable!!
+We now can use it on Doug's profile like so:

 ```
 import React from 'react';